jmolinasoler/safe-tx-hashes/README.md

 ## Dev Container

-Optionally, to run this in a dev container in VSCode, first install the [dev containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), then use the command pallete after cloning and run:
+Optionally, to run this in a dev container in VSCode, first install the [dev containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), then use the command palette after cloning and run:

 ```
 > Dev Containers: Reopen in Container